cguy777/JSoffit/README.md

 You can manually create objects and fields with traditional constructors:
 `SoffitObject exampleObject = new SoffitObject("ObjectType", "ObjectName");`
 Call one of the write functions to serialize a root object.
 There is a plethora of methods associated with the SoffitObject and SoffitField classes to help you manage your data in many different ways.

+## Recommended Import
+Simply copy the fibrous.soffit package into your project.
+This also allows easy access to the source which is relatively simple in nature.
+You should be able to find everything you need by looking through the public method names in the `SoffitObject`, `SoffitField`, and `SoffitUtil` classes.

 Copyright (c) 2026, Noah McLean